Katherine Mansfield Menton Fellowship: History

 The fellowship was conceived in the late 1960s by New Zealand writer Celia Manson and arts patron Sheilah Winn.
-Manson and her husband had visited the Villa Isola Bella where Mansfield did some of her most significant writing (including the short stories "The Daughters of the Late Colonel", "The Stranger" and "Life of Ma Parker"), and discovered that a room on the lower level where she worked was derelict and not in use.
-Manson and Winn decided to set up a fellowship for New Zealand authors, and formed a committee in Wellington to raise funds.
+Manson and her husband Cecil Manson had visited the Villa Isola Bella where Mansfield did some of her most significant writing (including the short stories "The Daughters of the Late Colonel", "The Stranger" and "Life of Ma Parker"), and discovered that a room on the lower level where she worked was derelict and not in use.
+The Mansons and Winn decided to set up a fellowship for New Zealand authors, and formed a committee in Wellington to raise funds.
 Their vision was "to give a selected New Zealand writer a period of leisure to write or study ... [in] a different and more ancient culture, and thereby to see [their] own remote country in a better perspective".
 Initially the fellowship was administered by the New Zealand Women Writers' Society.
 Subsequently, the Winn-Mason Menton Trust was established to run the fellowship, and the first recipient was poet Owen Leeming in 1970.

 The fellowship was first sponsored by Meridian Energy, and from 2007 to 2011 by the New Zealand Post.
 From 2012 to 2014, Creative New Zealand contributed a yearly grant.
 Over the years the fellowship also received funding from both the French and New Zealand governments.
 The Katherine Mansfield Room at the Villa Isola Bella was furnished by the City of Menton for the fellows' use.
 In 2015, a fundraising campaign overseen by the Winn-Mason Menton Trust and a volunteer campaign committee raised NZ$730,000 to ensure the fellowship's long-term survival and that it would no longer be dependent on sponsorship.

 The fellowship has been awarded to a number of well-known New Zealand authors.
 In 2000, the Victoria University Press published As Fair as New Zealand to Me, a collection of the memories of twenty-three fellows, written in the form of letters to Mansfield.
 Janet Frame set her novel, In the Memorial Room, in Menton, telling the fictional story of a writer on a poetry fellowship.
 Although she wrote the novel in the 1970s it was not published until after her death in 2013.

 Due to the COVID-19 pandemic, the 2020 fellow, Sue Wootton, was unable to travel to Menton to take up the fellowship in either 2020 or 2021.